Food and fun

 Cheap flights to Frankfurt

 WOW air offers cheap flights to Frankfurt am Main.
-More than just banks and finance, Frankfurt is full of pleasant surprises and the ONLY city in Germany that has big skyscrapers.
-Here you'll enjoy good food (Frankfurter Würstchen!) and a fun and friendly atmosphere.
+More than just banks and finance, Frankfurt is full of pleasant surprises.
+Fun fact: Frankfurt is the only city in Germany that has big skyscrapers, so be sure to enjoy the view while you're there.
+Get ready to enjoy good food (Frankfurter Würstchen anyone?), great fun and a friendly atmosphere.

 Frankfurt am Main is Germany‘s fifth-largest city and Europe‘s largest financial center.
 The city‘s central location within Germany and Europe makes it a major transport hub and Frankfurt Airport (FRA) is one of the world‘s busiest international airports where you can get connections to virtually all corners of the world.